 LGBTQ+ Partner Abuse

-Domestic abuse and violence is not limited to heterosexual relationships and cisgender people.
+Domestic abuse and violence are not limited to, heterosexual relationships and cisgender people.
 People across the full range of sexualities and gender identities face abuse from intimate partners, at rates similar to, if not higher than, rates among the non-LGBTQ+ population.

-Common elements of abusive behavior, regardless of sexuality and/or gender identity:
+Common elements of abusive behavior, regardless of sexuality or gender identity:

-- The person perpetrating abuse may engage in physical, sexual, or verbal behaviors to coerce, control, dominate and/or humiliate their partner.
+- The person perpetrating abuse may engage in physical, sexual, or verbal behaviors to coerce, control, dominate, or humiliate their partner.

 - The abusive partner may use the children in the family, if there are any, to help further their abuse.

-- The abusive person usually seeks to isolate their partner, place them in fear, and shift the blame for the abuse onto their partner.
+- The abusive person usually seeks to isolate their partner, place them in fear, and shift the blame for their partner’s abuse.

-- Often the abusive person escalates their behavior when their partner seeks to end the relationship; this is the most dangerous time.
+- The abusive person often escalates their behavior when their partner seeks to end the relationship; this is the most dangerous time.